Jonathan Benteke: Crystal Palace

 On 1 September 2016, Benteke joined the development squad of Premier League side Crystal Palace, where his brother played.

 Nine days later he made his debut in a 2–1 win at Middlesbrough, replacing his sibling for the final six minutes; they were the first Belgian brothers to play in England's top flight.
 At the end of the month, he suffered a knee meniscus injury, ruling him out for the next three or four months; his manager Alan Pardew called this "disappointing".
 Benteke was released by the club at the end of the 2016–17 season.

 Omonia Nicosia

 In September 2017, Cypriot First Division club Omonia Nicosia signed Benteke on a two-year contract.

 Oldham Athletic

-On 6 February 2018, Benteke signed with League One Club Oldham Athletic on a short term deal until the end of the season.
+On 6 February 2018, Benteke signed with League One Club Oldham Athletic on a short-term deal until the end of the season.
 On 27 July, Benteke signed a new one-year contract with the club.

 After a spell in Germany, Benteke returned in Belgium in August 2020 to join URSL Visé.

+Shamakhi

+On 20 July 2024, Azerbaijan Premier League club Shamakhi announced the signing of Benteke to a one-year contract.

 Personal life

-Benteke is of Congolese descent and was born in Belgium to Congolese parents, and is the younger brother of Christian Benteke, who plays as a forward for DC United and the Belgium national team.
+Benteke is of Congolese descent and was born in Belgium to Congolese parents, and is the younger brother of Christian Benteke, who plays as a forward for D.C.
+United and the Belgium national team.